 What does preaching from biblical texts look like for someone of this philosophical position?

-It does not look that different to what you might expect.
+It does not look that different to what you might expect from someone rather more orthodox.
 Taking the New Testament as ‘parabolic’ as opposed to literal does not change how or what one might preach upon that much.
-Also keep in mind that in the Liberal Anglo-Catholic tradition homilies are 5 to 10 mins – not therefore exegetical preaching.
+Also keep in mind that in the Liberal Anglo-Catholic tradition - were my journey into ministry began, homilies are 5 to 10 mins – not therefore exegetical preaching.

 How does 'mission' (or an equivalent term) work for a Christian non-realist?